 Early Notables of the Brohn family (pre 1700)

-Another 31 words (2 lines of text) are included under the topic Early Brohn Notables in all our PDF Extended History products and printed products wherever possible.
+Another 29 words (2 lines of text) are included under the topic Early Brohn Notables in all our PDF Extended History products and printed products wherever possible.

-and the state was abolished.
+The state of Prussia was a great influence on the shape of modern Germany.
+After the Second World War, Prussia's land was divided among the Soviet Union, Poland, East Germany and West Germany and the state was abolished.
 Some Prussians remained in those countries after the war, while many others migrated to North America in search of a new start.
 Philadelphia was their primary point of entry to the United States, after which many of them moved on to Ohio, Texas, Illinois, California, New York, and Maryland.
 A large number of Prussians also migrated to Ontario and the prairie provinces as United Empire Loyalists.
 Analysis of immigration records has shown some of the first Brohns to arrive in North America, and among them were:

 Brohn Settlers in United States in the 19th Century

 - John Brohn, aged 25, who landed in Baltimore, Maryland in 1893

 |Contemporary Notables of the name Brohn (post 1700) ||+|

-- William David "Bill" Brohn (1933-2017), American Tony Award winning arranger and orchestrator, best known for his scores of musicals such as Miss Saigon, Ragtime and Wicked
+- William David "Bill" Brohn (1933-2017), American Tony award winning arranger and orchestrator, best known for his scores of musicals such as Miss Saigon, Ragtime and Wicked

 - ^ Filby, P. William, Meyer, Mary K., Passenger and immigration lists index : a guide to published arrival records of about 500,000 passengers who came to the United States and Canada in the seventeenth, eighteenth, and nineteenth centuries.
 1982-1985 Cumulated Supplements in Four Volumes Detroit, Mich. : Gale Research Co., 1985, Print (ISBN 0-8103-1795-8)